syncfusion-content/wpf-docs/wpf/PropertyGrid/ReadOnly-Attribute.md

 {% endtabs %}

-Here, the `DOB` and `Gender` properties not editable by the attributes.
+Here, the `DOB` and `Gender` property not editable by the attribute.

 ![DOB and Gender is not editable in PropertyGrid](Attribute-Images\ReadOnly-Editable-Attribute.png)

+N> If you use both the `ReadOnly` attribute and `Editable` attribute, the `ReadOnly` attribute will have higher priority.

+Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-ReadOnlyProperty) to download the sample that showcases the `ReadOnly` property support using attribute.

 ## Setting properties as readonly at runtime